Bug Bounty

 Rewards

-All bug reports must be submitted to https://github.com/orgs/clearpool-finance/discussions/categories/bug-reports.
+All reports must be submitted via Github.
+Reports must include:

 Vulnerability Ratings